Tomek2008/NeuraVis/README.md

 The project aims to utilize Electroencephalography (EEG) to monitor, analyze, and interpret brainwave activity for applications in neuroscience, mental health, and human-computer interaction.
 # Hardware indeed

-1. Elecrodes
+1. Electrodes

-    Dry Electrodes: Easier to use, no gel needed, but less sensitive.
+     Dry electrodes are easier to use, while wet electrodes require gel but provide more accuracy.

-    Wet Electrodes: Require conductive gel, generally more accurate.

-3. Amplifiers
+2. Amplifiers

-    EEG signals are very weak (~μV range) , low-noise amplifiers to boost the signal are required.
+     EEG signals are very weak (~μV range); low-noise amplifiers are needed to boost the signal.

-5. Filters
+3. Filters

-   To remove noise (e.g., 50/60 Hz power line interference), you'll need bandpass filters to isolate the EEG frequency bands
+     To remove noise (e.g., 50/60 Hz power line interference), bandpass filters are required.

-6. Analog-to-Digital Converter (ADC)
+4. Analog-to-Digital Converter (ADC)

-   EEG signals are analog, so you'll need an ADC to convert them into digital form for processing.
+     EEG signals are analog, so an ADC is necessary to convert them into digital form for proces  sing.

-7. Microcontroller or Single-Board Computer
+5. Microcontroller or Single-Board Computer

-   ESP32: For embedded systems.
+     ESP32 is used for embedded systems.

-8. Power Supply
+6. Power Supply

-   Stable power source to avoid introducing noise into the system.
+     A stable power source is essential to avoid introducing noise into the system.

+# Software

+TBA